just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/I-Have-a-Dream-Part-2-Explore-Curricular-Activity.rst

     <p></p>
     </div>

     <h3>Explore Curricular Activity: Computing Innovations and Collaboration</h3>Discuss the following two paragraphs with your classmate(s) and/or a friend.
 You can use this <a href="https://docs.google.com/document/d/1Y_LDNnjXkmj-RzOM3dlIkcvmUjP8KUWlSlE2aVdiCJY/copy" target="_blank" title="">Notes Worksheet</a> to help guide your discussion.
 Check with your instructor to see if they have additional worksheets or activities for you to complete.<br/><br/>With the expansion of computers and the Internet, every day new computing innovations are being developed.
-A <b>computing innovation</b> includes a program as an integral part of its function.
+A <b><span class="hover vocab yui-wk-div" data-id='computing innovation'>computing innovation</span></b> includes a program as an integral part of its function.
 The purpose of computing innovations is to solve problems or to pursue interests through creative expression.
-Understanding the purpose of a computing innovation provides developers with an improved ability to develop that computing innovation.
-Additionally, a computing innovation can be physical, non-physical computing software, or non-physical computing concepts.
+Understanding the purpose of a <span class="hover vocab yui-wk-div" data-id='computing innovation'>computing innovation</span> provides developers with an improved ability to develop that <span class="hover vocab yui-wk-div" data-id='computing innovation'>computing innovation</span>.
+Additionally, a <span class="hover vocab yui-wk-div" data-id='computing innovation'>computing innovation</span> can be physical, non-physical computing software, or non-physical computing concepts.
 For example, self-driving cars, picture editing software, e-commerce.
-In this lesson, we're also creating a mobile app, which is certainly an example of a computing innovation.
+In this lesson, we're also creating a mobile app, which is certainly an example of a <span class="hover vocab yui-wk-div" data-id='computing innovation'>computing innovation</span>.
 Can you think of other examples of computing innovations?
 Can you identify the function or purpose of each of those computing innovations?<br/><br/>Computing innovations, such as the I Have a Dream mobile app, are often improved through collaboration.
 Most computing innovations are developed by groups or teams of developers.
 Effective collaboration can take many forms.
-It can range from working with a diverse group of people to create or modify the computing innovation to consulting and communicating with users as part of the development process of the computing innovations (e.g. gathering information from potential users of your app to help understand the program from diverse perspectives).
-In the end, effective collaboration produces a computing innovation that reflects the diversity of talents and perspectives of those who designed it.
+It can range from working with a diverse group of people to create or modify the <span class="hover vocab yui-wk-div" data-id='computing innovation'>computing innovation</span> to consulting and communicating with users as part of the development process of the computing innovations (e.g. gathering information from potential users of your app to help understand the program from diverse perspectives).
+In the end, effective collaboration produces a <span class="hover vocab yui-wk-div" data-id='computing innovation'>computing innovation</span> that reflects the diversity of talents and perspectives of those who designed it.
 Collaboration that includes diverse perspectives is important because it helps avoid bias in the development of computing innovations.
 One model to help facilitate collaboration is <a href="https://www.youtube.com/watch?v=vgkahOzFH2Q" target="_blank">Pair Programming</a>.
 This course emphasizes collaboration, so there will be plenty of opportunities for pair programming when developing apps in the course. <br/>

 Summary